 Class 3: Hips and Twists: Open your hips, spine, and other chronic tight spots

 Class 4: The Basics of Flow: We’ll put the poses we’ve learned together and introduce sun salutations.
 Then we'll flow through a full length class guided by breath.

 Strength & Mobility

-Deepen your understanding of your physical structure while you enjoy a fitness class that incorporates TRX, Balls, and Resistance bands.
+Deepen your understanding of your physical structure while you enjoy a fitness experience that incorporates TRX, Resistance bands, and Tune-Up Balls.
 Expect an engaging strength building circuit along with functional mobility exercises.
 Fitness enthusiasts & Yoga practitioners alike will benefit.
 Yoga Practitioners, what you learn can help balance out some of the actions of your asana (yoga postures) practice making it more stable and sustainable over the long haul!

 Yoga for Healing

 It's imporant to know how to workout, get strong, and push hard.
 There's a place for structure and discipline in our yoga practices but yoga excels at nurturing.
 Restorative yoga trains us to take care os ourselves to stay soft, open and gentle.
 Learn practices to deeply soothe the nervous system in this workshop for healing.

 Pranayama, Mantra, & Meditation

 While often under taught in public yoga class, the practices of pranayama, mantra, and meditation are some of yoga's oldest and most valuable tools.
 Melissa McLaughlin is deeply passionate about the benefits of Vedic chanting, Pranayama, and Meditaion.
 She offers stand alone workshops in each or in addition to any of the aforementioned workshops.